 Blood Pressure Woes

 Preserving any kind of food requires the addition of salt, and salt makes up about 5 percent of most pickling recipes.
-According to the U.S. Department of Agriculture (USDA), one dill pickle can contain between 500-1100 grams of sodium — that’s almost half of the recommended sodium allowance for an entire day!
+According to the U.S. Department of Agriculture (USDA), one dill pickle can contain between 500-1100 milligrams of sodium — that’s almost half of the recommended sodium allowance for an entire day!

 Not all pickles are saturated in salt, however.
 In fact, studies have shown that a certain kind of Japanese rice bran pickle, nukazuke, contains enzymes that can contribute to the prevention and treatment of high blood pressure.